lkubb/salt-tool-macos-formula/docs/README.rst

 Testing
 ~~~~~~~

 Linux testing is done with ``kitchen-salt``.
 It follows follows there is none currently and anyone running this formula is a substitute for the missing tests.
-I still left the ``test`` directory inherited from the template for philosophical reasons (for the time being). :)

 Todo
 ----